programinglive/zettly/docs/reference/FOCUS_FEATURE.md

 `resources/js/Pages/Dashboard.jsx`

 It appears at the top of the main content area, below the header and above the workspace view.

+When a focus is completed, the reason dialog captures context and the most recent 10 entries are displayed under the active focus card.
+The data is returned by `FocusController::current` which eager-loads the new `focus_status_events` relationship.

 ## Testing